-5.4.16The building would have originally formed a second range on the eastern side to that alongside Hatton House on the northern side.
+5.4.20 The Block C building would have originally formed a second range on the eastern side to that alongside Hatton House on the northern side.
 However, the setting has changed significantly with the addition either end of the 1930s extensions and the refectory at the front.
 The chapel on the southern side now forms a three-sided courtyard.
 There is intervisibility of the upper levels of Block C from Hatton House and Hatton House from the refectory and upper floors from the front of the block.
+Viewing the library has very limited views from the courtyard area in front of Block C and Hatton House.
+There is a large mature tree located in front of the large window in the library also blocking views.
+In addition, the closeness of the library with that of the northern end of Block C also limits the views.
+There is little to be seen at the rear area of Block C of the library other than its brick walls.
+The roof line windows are too high up to be seen from within the school area.
+This area has limited public access and is used as an access route to the private area of the site for the nuns.